rickb777/date/README.md

  * `DateRange` which expresses a period between two dates.
  * `TimeSpan` which expresses a duration of time between two instants.
- * `Period` which expresses a period corresponding to the ISO-8601 form.
+ * `Period` which expresses a period corresponding to the ISO-8601 form (e.g. PT1H)
  * `Clock` which expresses a wall-clock style hours-minutes-seconds.
+ * `VDate` which wraps a Date to make it easy to use in Go templates and similar view tiers.

 See [package documentation](https://godoc.org/github.com/rickb777/date) for full documentation and examples.